EpicMorgGames/metamod-r-game-tests/README.md

 # To do

+0. download an check all actul modes. than update cpp-file with fixed filenames! than recompile custom metamod-dll. and start checking other points.
 1. test all games\mods on windows
 2. test all games\mods on linux (if available)
 3. keep some windows-servers. for fun. why not?